Samoateine1/Pwned-Labs-Simply-Cyber-Academy/README.md

   - The walkthrough covers:
     - Identification of suspicious activity related to the .
     - Steps for incident response and user awareness.
-    - Recommendations for detection and prevention of similar phishing attacks.
+    - Recommendations for detection and prevention of similar attacks.

   ---